-Community Organizations and Associations Partnerships
+Community Organization and Association Partnerships

 SUNY Empire State College provides educational solutions to address the specific needs of community organizations and to help employees and members advance their education and careers.

 Partnership benefits are available to employees, members and students of partnering community organizations and associations.

 If you are interested in becoming a student and your employer or organization is already a partner, contact SUNY Empire State College for information about enrolling.

 Participating organizations and associations include:

 - Access Supports for Living (formerly Occupations, Inc.)